awslabs/stickler/docs/Classification_Logic.md

 # Classification Logic for Evaluation Metrics

-This document defines the classification logic used in the GenAIDP library for evaluating predictions against ground truth.
+This document defines the classification logic used in the stickler library for evaluating predictions against ground truth.

 ## Core Definitions